ljunggren/boozang-fo/index.md

  : This is the DOM tree element that we are executing the script on.

 Script
 : This is the java script being executed.
 To be sure user's code be executed properly, we suggest to put code in a function.
-The code format like:
+The code format should be like:
 (function(){
   ......
   return xxx;